microsoft/react-native-windows/packages/@react-native-windows/codegen/Document.md

 An `IJSValueReader` or `IJSValueWriter` could access objects in JSON plain text, JSI objects or whatever is available in the other side of the platform.

-If you only need an abstract representation of C++ values, `Microsoft.ReactNative.Cxx` providers such abstraction in `JSValue`, `JSValueObject` and `JSValueArray`, with `JSValueTreeReader` and `JSValueTreeWriter` to implement `IJSValueReader` and `IJSValueWriter`.
+If you only need an abstract representation of JSON values, `Microsoft.ReactNative.Cxx` providers such abstraction in `JSValue`, `JSValueObject` and `JSValueArray`, with `JSValueTreeReader` and `JSValueTreeWriter` to implement `IJSValueReader` and `IJSValueWriter`.

+You could add serialization supports for more types by making new overloading functions for `winrt::Microsoft::ReactNative::ReadValue` and `winrt::Microsoft::ReactNative::WriteValue`.
+Another choice is to implement serialization and deserialization between these types and `JSValue`, and `Microsoft.ReactNative.Cxx` will do the rest for you.

 ### IReactContext

-`IReactContext` allow `REACT_MODULE` decorated structs to access whatever is provided by the native application.
+`IReactContext` allow `REACT_MODULE` attached structs to access whatever is provided by the React Native application.